7 things you probably didn't know about Carrie Fisher

 Fisher starred in "The Blues Brothers" with Dan Akroyd and John Belushi.
 Belushi set her up with Akroyd (whom she calls Danny, by the way), and after a Brussels sprout-related mishap, the two ended up engaged.
 "I almost choked on some kind of vegetable that I shouldn't have been eating: Brussels sprouts!"
 Fisher said.
 "So he had to give me the Heimlich maneuver.
 He saved my life, and then he asked me to marry him.
 And I thought...wow, what if that happens again?
 I should probably marry him."

-Meryl Streep player HER
+Meryl Streep played HER

 You know you're somebody when Meryl Streep portrays you in a movie.
 (Ok, it was a movie adaptation of Fisher's autobiography, "Postcards from the Edge."
 But still, MERYL STREEP!)